 Morgan’s Rock, the first luxury eco-lodge in Nicaragua

-Located on the southwest coast, 18 kilometres from the upbeat surfer town of San Juan del Sur, Morgan’s Rock was the first luxury eco lodge in the Nicaragua.
-New resorts are moving in, however, as the country becomes a prime destination for green travellers.
+Located on the southwest coast, 18 kilometres from the upbeat surfer town of San Juan del Sur, Morgan’s Rock was the first luxury eco resort in the Nicaragua.
+New hotels and resorts are moving in, however, as the country becomes a prime destination for green travellers.

 Nicaragua – an eco destination